drill artists give blood in a provocative exhibition at london's saatchi gallery

 For Ciaran Thapar, a mixed race youth worker living in Brixton, Britishness is an endless pilgrimage back and forth between different sets of opposing poles.

-the people fighting to end knife crime for good
+the people fighting to end knife crime in london

-The UK is experiencing a knife crime epidemic.
-Kids are dying, the violence is being normalised.
+Kids are dying, the violence is being normalized.
 Youth worker and writer Ciaran Thapar speaks to those working to end it now.

 67's LD on the state of UK drill music